raul23/clustering-text/README.rst

 =====================
 The dataset of HTML pages is small: 70 Wikipedia pages from 5 different categories (biology, chemistry, mathematics, philosophy, physics).

+I will eventually build a larger dataset but for now I just wanted to test out some of the clustering algorithms as soon as possible but even with a small dataset, the clustering results are not that bad.

 The list of these Wikipedia pages can be found at `list_wikipedia_pages.rst <./list_wikipedia_pages.rst>`_.

 The size for each category: